cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

 ### algorithm
 This can be:
 * none - All images are used.
-* randomFraction - A random fraction is used to select a subset of images, with optional random seed.
+* random_fraction - A random fraction is used to select a subset of images, with optional random seed.
-* randomQuantity - A specific total quantity is pulled randomly from the images, with optional random seed.
+* random_quantity - A specific total quantity is pulled randomly from the images, with optional random seed.
-* roundRobin - The dataset is split into groups selecting a specific group, with optional random seed.
+* round_robin - The dataset is split into groups selecting a specific group, with optional random seed.
 The same seed with different groups will produce a reproducible randomized split of a dataset.

 ### arguments
-For **randomFraction**:
+For **random_fraction**:
 ```
 {
     "seed": <optional integer seed for the randomizer>